intel-iot-devkit/joule-code-samples/earthquake-detector-js/README.md

 ![](./images/earthquake-detector-silent.jpg)

-You need to have a Grove* Shield connected to the GT TuChuck board correctly.
+You need to have a Grove* Shield connected to the Intel® Joule Module carrier board correctly.
 Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.
-The pin mapping for the Gross Tete TuChuck board is not the same as Edison or Galileo board.
-The GT board has 2 breakouts which each having 40 pins.
+The pin mapping for the Intel® Joule Module carrier board is not the same as Edison or Galileo board.
+The Intel® Joule Module carrier board has 2 breakouts which each having 40 pins.
 You also have access to 4 onboard LEDs.
 The following are the instructions for hooking up the Access Control circuitry.

 1. Pin 1 on breakout-2 is the ground pin and Pin 2 can be used to provide the 5V connection.
 Connect both these pins to the respective pins on the Grove Base Shield.
 2. Pins 11 and 13 are I2C0SDA and I2C0SCL respectively and are used for I2C bus, these are again on Breakout-1.
 Plug these pins into a bread board where you would have to create a pull up circuit.
 This pull up circuit is necessary for the LCD to work.
 You would be pulling up the voltage on these lines to 5V.
 You can create this using 2 3.3k-ohm resistors.